eslamnawara/Light_Notepad-1.3.1/README.md

-# Light Notepad - Version 1.3.1 (Final Version)
+# Light Notepad - Version 1.3.1 (Final)

 - Write and Save Rich Text.

 # Details

-- With Light_Notepad-1.3.1 (Final Version) tool you will be able to write, save and open easily all your rich texts.
+- With Light_Notepad-1.3.1 (Final) tool you will be able to write, save and open easily all your rich texts.

 You can check the Screenshot.jpg or take a look at http://imgur.com/a/FcV0g to see how the tool looks like.